System76 giving its users what they want: An all-aluminum Ubuntu Linux notebook

-Ubuntu Linux fans will have a new notebook option soon with the affordably priced System76 Galaga Pro.
+Ubuntu Linux fans will have a new notebook option soon with the affordably priced System76 Galago Pro.

 Windows 10 machines and MacBook Pros aren’t the only ones getting new members of the family.
 Linux also has its adherents, and every now and then a manufacturer makes a machine aimed squarely at that market.